cmu-ctp/cmu-ctp.github.io/_people/README.md

 Fun fact.
 ```

-Use one of these roles.
+Use one of these for section:
 - Faculty
 - Staff
 - Student